 3. Core requirements.
 A report indicating how you satisfied the six core requirements.
 If you have only satisfied four of them, you must describe how you intend to complete the remainder within the following year.

 4. Synthesis project.
 A copy of your completed and approved synthesis project write-up.

 5. Letters of recommendation.
 You must solicit three letters of recommendation from Computer Science faculty members.
 Two of these letters must be from readers of your synthesis project.
-At most one of the three letters may be from an adjunct member of the School.
+At most one of the three letters may be from an adjunct member of the College.
 Beyond the three letters already mentioned, you may solicit references from additional members of the Computer Science faculty, from other departments, industrial collaborators, or from students you TA'd, if you believe they will help your portfolio.
 All letters should be sent directly to the Graduate Program Manager.
 The letters are strictly confidential.

 6. Waiver of access to letters.
 You are expected to sign a waiver of access to the recommendation letters in order to ensure that we receive an honest assessment of your potential.
 If you do not wish to sign that waiver of access, you must indicate your decision when you request that someone write a letter of support.
 Further, we require that each of those letters explicitly state that the letter is written with the understanding that you have not waived your right of access.
 You should be aware that many faculty members will not write a letter without the waiver; nonetheless, the requirements regarding the number and type of letters will not change.